Warren G. Harding: Ohio state leader

-U.S. senator
+U.S. Senator

 Election of 1914

 Congressman Theodore Burton had been elected as senator by the state legislature in Foraker's place in 1909, and announced that he would seek a second term in the 1914 elections.
 By this time, the Seventeenth Amendment to the United States Constitution had been ratified, giving the people the right to elect senators, and Ohio had instituted primary elections for the office.
 Foraker and former congressman Ralph D. Cole also entered the Republican primary.
 When Burton withdrew, Foraker became the favorite, but his Old Guard Republicanism was deemed outdated, and Harding was urged to enter the race.
 Daugherty claimed credit for persuading Harding to run: "I found him like a turtle sunning himself on a log, and I pushed him into the water."
 According to Harding biographer Randolph Downes, "he put on a campaign of such sweetness and light as would have won the plaudits of the angels.
 It was calculated to offend nobody except Democrats."
 Although Harding did not attack Foraker, his supporters had no such scruples.
 Harding won the primary by 12,000 votes over Foraker.

 Harding's general election opponent was Ohio Attorney General Timothy Hogan, who had risen to statewide office despite widespread prejudice against Roman Catholics in rural areas.
 In 1914, the start of World War I and the prospect of a Catholic senator from Ohio increased nativist sentiment.
 Propaganda sheets with names like The Menace and The Defender contained warnings that Hogan was the vanguard in a plot led by Pope Benedict XV through the Knights of Columbus to control Ohio.
 Harding did not attack Hogan (an old friend) on this or most other issues, but he did not denounce the nativist hatred for his opponent.

-Harding's conciliatory campaigning style served him well; however, one Harding friend regarded the candidate's stump speech during the 1914 fall campaign as "a rambling, high-sounding mixture of platitudes, patriotism, and pure nonsense".
+Harding's conciliatory campaigning style aided him; one Harding friend deemed the candidate's stump speech during the 1914 fall campaign as "a rambling, high-sounding mixture of platitudes, patriotism, and pure nonsense".
 Dean notes, "Harding used his oratory to good effect; it got him elected, making as few enemies as possible in the process."
 Harding won by over 100,000 votes in a landslide that also swept into office a Republican governor, Frank B. Willis.